-- www.admin.ox.ac.uk/statutes/12-011. - w www.ox.ac.uk/gazette
+- governance.admin.ox.ac.uk/legislation/ statute-xi-university-discipline-0 - academic.admin.ox.ac.uk/studentconduct-0#collapse1540986 - www.ox.ac.uk/gazette

-The University also publishes separate codes of practice, policies and quidance in relation to particular conduct issues which you are expected to comply with.
+The University also publishes separate codes of practice, policies and guidance in relation to particular conduct issues which you are expected to comply with.
 The most relevant of these are listed below.